Elixeum/blog/_posts/2022-05-31-how-we-fail-postgresql-extensions-surprise.md

 > Our production environment is thoroughly backed-up in two separate places and we have been testing recovery periodically.

-But as I said - mistakes happen and today I like to talk about the *small* mistake which happened during our internal alpha release which pretty much broke the whole environment for a few hours before we found out what was the roof of the cause 😨
+But as I said - mistakes happen and today I like to talk about the *small* mistake which happened during our internal alpha release which pretty much broke the whole environment for a few hours before we found out what was the root of the cause 😨
 <!--more-->

 # What happened?